RakeshRapalli6/4883-Software-Tools/Assignments/A06/README.md

 - You can also add the board url link to current slack channel and many more.

+- Below attached are some commands that i have mentioned above that you can do from the slack

 <img width="672" alt="trello-slaack" src="https://github.com/RakeshRapalli6/4883-Software-Tools/assets/123696771/2538023d-7973-4db4-9f65-d424e35cb0c4">